OWASP/samm/Current Releases/head/agile-guidance/agilenotes.md

 ### Does a maturity model conflict with Agile?
 A maturity model may appear to conflict with the Agile manifesto, because Agile holds people over process and working software over documentation.
 However, Agile does not disqualify process or documentation - it wants to minimize it where possible.
 To make this happen, a maturity model can provide tremendous help and it supports the Agile way of improving the way you work by learning as you go along.

-## Topic: Strategy & Metrics /Education & Guidance - Organization & culture
+## Topics: Strategy & Metrics / Education & Guidance - Organization & culture
 ### Team autonomy
 In most Agile environments, team autonomy is important, which means that it can be a challenge to work on process maturity on an organization-wide scale.
 If team-autonomy is important, then a maturity program should embrace that different teams can have different maturities and different ways of working, including security.
 At the same time it is advisable to let teams learn from each other, so sharing of practices between teams is a best practice for maturity programs, as well as transparency on maturity which nurtures gamification.”
 ### Security is a shared responsibility